michaelgrosner/tribeca/README.md

 Feel free to run `npm test` anytime.

 To rebuild the application with your modifications, please run `npm install` or directly `npm run postinstall`.

+To debug the server code with chrome-devtools, attach the node debugger to the application with `nodejs --inspect tribeca.js`;

 To pipe the output to stdout, execute the application in the foreground with `nodejs tribeca.js`.